 Something I had learned in that discussion was the fact she suffered from low self-esteem, perhaps from being a younger sister, perhaps because her parents had higher hopes for her than just being a caterer.
 Given her grades at school and later university, she could have been anything.

-I was going to disagree with her and sing her praises, but one of her serving staff came up, told her there was a problem.
+I was going to disagree with her and sing her praises, but one of her serving staff came up, and told her there was a problem.

-She sighed, handed the tray to the new girl, and a wan smile, disappeared towards the back of the house.
+She sighed, handed the tray to the new girl, and with a wan smile, disappeared towards the back of the house.

 I thought then that I should leave because I doubted I would be missed.

 Whenever I had to go to a party, particularly like one of these, where no one was sitting, and everyone was mingling, I usually set myself a task, picking a focal point and then following it all night.
 This night it turned out to be Zoe.
 I was curious about how she managed, running staff, organizing food and drinks, organizing the waitstaff, and managing crises.